aleshaleksey/fansys23/skills.md

 - **Stay in saddle**: Keep your seating under adverse circumstances (non-action).
   - Threshold = Threshold of provoking event.
   - On damage over 20, threshold = [damage suffered / 2]
+- **Mount**: Getting onto a mount and making yourself ready to ride is a "main action": Threshold = 8.
+- **Dismount**: Getting off a mount and is a "secondary action": Threshold = 8.
+  - Failing the roll by less than 5 results in the action being wasted, failing by 5 or more results in you falling from your mount.
+  - When the mount falls, the rider makes a roll (threshold=16) as a reaction to fall the first 10ft safely and land on their feet.
+Otherwise they suffer the usual falling rules.
+- **Quick mount**: Mount as a "secondary action" instead of a "main action": Threshold = 16.
 - **Take care**: Yes.
 - **Try again**: Yes, where appropriate.
 For "fight" and "control" the threshold increases by 1 for every failure.